Cable Television Services

 The agreement allowing AT&T (U-Verse) to conduct business in Davidson County is though a state-wide franchise between the State of Tennessee and AT&T. The Metropolitan Government of Nashville & Davidson County has very little authority over this agreement.

-Complaints regarding AT&T U-verse service can be filed by completing the online Tennessee Regulatory Authority complaint form.
+Complaints regarding AT&T U-verse service can be filed by completing the online Tennessee Public Utility Commission complaint form.

 Comcast Xfinity Cable TV

 Comcast has a local (County) franchise agreement with the Metropolitan Government of Nashville & Davidson County.
 The current 10-year franchise agreement was successfully negotiated between Comcast and Metro and went into effect in May of 2013.

 Complaints regarding Comcast service can be filed by completing the online Comcast complaint form.
 Complaints are reviewed by the Cable Franchise Administrator who will work with the Government Affairs Director at Comcast.

 Google has entered into a state-wide franchise agreement to provide cable television services in Davidson County.
 The agreement is between the State of Tennessee and Google.
 The Metropolitan Government of Nashville & Davidson County has very little authority over this agreement and the expected date for service within Davidson County has not been announced by Google.